apache/flink-cdc/docs/content/docs/core-concept/transform.md

 -->

 # Definition
-The transform module helps users delete and expand data columns based on the data columns in the table.
+**Transform** module helps users delete and expand data columns based on the data columns in the table.
 What's more, it also helps users filter some unnecessary data during the synchronization process.

 # Example